 What exactly is burial insurance, and is it a worthwhile investment?
 Or is it an unnecessary expense that won't really make things any easier for your family after you're gone?

 Many people confuse burial insurance with prepaid funeral policies, but they are, in fact, very different.
 Prepaid funeral policies are not insurance policies at all.
 They involve working with a funeral director to make and pay for your final arrangements in advance of your death.
-Doing this (and, of course, letting your loved ones know about it) can give you peace of mind that your funeral and burial arrangements will be as you wish… Read More
+Doing this (and, of course, letting your loved ones know about it) can give you peace of mind that your funeral and burial arrangements will be as you wish, an… Read More

 For many people, avoiding the probate process and having their assets pass outside of probate after their death is a priority.
 Ordinarily, having a life insurance policy does not interfere with that goal.
 In most cases, the proceeds of a life insurance policy pass directly to the named beneficiary without any probate involvement.